Josh Vietti: Early life

 Vietti began playing the violin at the age of four.
-When he was seven, Vietti earned a violin scholarship with Mischa Lefkowitz of the Los Angeles Philharmonic.
-Vietti trained with Lefkowitz for ten years.
-In 2006, Vietti began street performing on the Third Street Promenade in Santa Monica, reportedly selling nearly 50,000 demo CDs from the trunk of his car.
+At seven, he received a scholarship to study with violinist Mischa Lefkowitz of the Los Angeles Philharmonic, with whom he studied for approximately ten years.

+In 2006, Vietti began performing professionally as a street musician on the Third Street Promenade in Santa Monica.
+CBS Los Angeles later reported that he sold nearly 50,000 demo CDs while street performing.